Adam-Gleave/conservation-and-video-games/pages/studies.md

 ---

 ## Variables and outcomes studied
-Number of empirical papers that measures each type of variable or outcome, broken down by research types.
+Number of empirical papers that measure each type of variable or outcome, broken down by research types.

 <p/>
 <br/>